-Channel Condition Survey/ Base Mapping
+Channel Condition Survey and Base Mapping

-The channel condition surveys were performed by licensed surveyors at Waterway Surveys & Engineering, Ltd to determine the depth inside the creek.
-As this site is not a federally-designated channel and has never been dredged, the survey covered enough area to define the proposed channel both inside and outside the creek, on either side of the proposed channel, inside the creek in the area of the proposed turning basin, and far enough seaward to reach the proposed channel design depth in the natural system.
+The channel condition surveys were performed by licensed surveyors at Waterway Surveys & Engineering, Ltd to determine the depth to the bottom in the projected channel both inside and outside the creek, on either side of the channel, inside the creek in the area of the turning basin, and far enough seaward to reach the channel design depth in the natural system.
 Soundings were taken using a single beam sonar system operating at 208 kilohertz, and a differential global positioning system (DGPS) was used to obtain horizontal positions.

 Coordinates were taken in US survey feet and referred to the Virginia State Plane coordinate system south zone based on NAD83 (Figure 5).
-Sounding were taken in April and May 2020 in feet and referred to mean lower low water (MLLW).
-MLLW, National Tidal Epoch of 1983-2001, was determined by the National Ocean Service (NOS) at Timberneck.
-The mean tide range is 2.67 ft based on NOS observations.
+Soundings were taken on July 24, 2020 about 10 ft apart in lines spaced approximately 100 ft apart and referred to feet mean lower low water (MLLW).
+MLLW, National Tidal Epoch of 1983-2001, was determined by the National Ocean Service (NOS) at Aberdeen Creek.
+Mean tide range is 2.65 ft based on NOS observations.

 Survey points were imported to Esri ArcMap, and a vector-based triangular irregular networks (TIN) surface was created.
 A TIN is a representation of a continuous surface consisting entirely of triangular facets.
 The vertices of these triangles are created from field recorded spot elevations from the bathymetric survey.
 From the TIN, a digital elevation model (DEM) was created.
-A DEM is a 3D computer graphics model of elevation data to represent terrain.
-In this case, the raster DEM grid size was 5 ft and uses colors to represent the bathymetry (Figure 6).
-The DEM shows the proximity of the main York River channel at Timberneck.
-Within about 3,000 ft of its mouth, depths increase to at least -35 ft.
+The DEM is a 3D computer graphics model of elevation data to represent terrain.
+In this case, the raster DEM grid size was 5 ft and uses colors to represent the bathymetry in feet relative to MLLW (Figure 6).
 The DEM can be used to calculate the amount of material that will be removed during dredging by assigning the channel grids to the desired dredge depth and determining the difference between the existing bathymetry and channel DEMs.